 Program offerings by location and modality are subject to change.

-English Education Degree Program Overview
+English Education Bachelor's Degree Program

 The Language and Literature Department strives to develop a true community of learners where a working knowledge of literary history and literary analysis gives students a home in their own culture and makes them careful and compassionate judges of human nature.